top of page

 Also, significantly, Mercury was retrograde at the moment of legal transfer.
 Oddly enough, this can reportedly have a positive effect on an existing business, as truth is potentially brought to the fore, giving new owners the chance to correct course and refine the operation.

-As time has revealed, this wasn't the case with the latest transfer.
-The new 'owners' were obviously intent on changing the entire nature of the place to suit their own use, one at grievous odds with what had so long been -- in spirit at least, if not legally -- a nonprofit charitable healing institution.
-And if well-centered, forthright, integrated intent was lacking out the gate (there was abundant evidence it was), then uncertain, potentially chaotic and mentally confusing energies can be the inevitable result.
-(This, of course, being apart from the fact that they betrayed the (fitfully) dedicated, public-minded spirit of the place.)
+As time has revealed, though, this wasn't the case with the latest transfer.
+The new 'owners' were obviously intent on revamping the entire nature of the place to suit their own use, one at grievous odds with what had so long been -- in spirit at least, if not legally -- more a nonprofit charitable healing institution.
+And if well-centered, forthright, integrated intent was lacking out the gate (there was abundant evidence it was), then uncertain, potentially chaotic and mentally confusing energies are the inevitable result.
+(This, of course, apart from the fact that they had callously betrayed the fitfully dedicated, public-minded spirit of the place.)

-Planetary influences might thus ultimately serve to make the current ownership a relatively brief one indeed, the seeds of its own destruction planted at its inception.
+Planetary influences might thus ultimately serve to make the current occupation a relatively brief one indeed, the seeds of its own destruction being planted at its very inception.

 ________________________